 Examples of how to write an email response

 “Dear Mrs. Black,

 Welcome!
 Your application to ABC has been approved.
 We are very glad to have you as one of our new coders.

-Here is your login details:
+Here are your login details:

 Username: Melina Black